Hall of Fame member, Brian, has sent in this wonderful ‘how to’ for his HO scale engine house. If you want to see more of his layout, it’s here.

 As I have always said, what you put into building a model will always show in the final product.
 The photograph below shows the almost complete weathered roof.

 Above is the scribed floor at the correct height of the railhead and right showing the underside of the card cut out for the railroad ties.
-The next step was to test fit the workbenches in the building to make sure that there was enough clearance for the locomotives as seen below.
+The next step was to test fit the workbenches in the HO scale engine house to make sure that there was enough clearance for the locomotives as seen below.

 The black wash that I use is from the Citadel range of washes produced by Games Workshop.